Joscelyn Roberson: 2025

-NCAA gymnastics career
+Collegiate gymnastics career

 2024–2025 season

 Roberson made her collegiate debut on January 11, 2025 in a quad meet against UCLA, Kentucky, and Ohio State.
 She competed on all four apparatuses and co-won the all-around title alongside Tory Vetter of Ohio State.
 In their first duel meet with an SEC opponent, Auburn, Roberson collected two more event titles on beam and floor, scoring a new career high of 9.925 on beam.
 In a tri-meet with Denver and Texas Woman's University, Auburn scored their first win of the season with dominant help from Roberson as she won her second all-around title with a score of 39.350 while also winning on beam.

 Roberson won her third all-around title helping Arkansas defeat reigning national champions and no. 02 ranked LSU.
 Traveling to Oklahoma, Roberson repeated a career high of 9.925 on beam, tying for second with Oklahoma's Faith Torrez.
 In a return to Bud Walton Arena, the Razorbacks defeated the no. 02 Florida Gators where Roberson placed second in the all-around and collected a 9.900 on beam to win the title, her second of the season.

 On Valentine's Day at Georgia, Arkansas suffered a close loss.
 She secured her first collegiate vault title with a career high 9.900 closing out the rotation.
 At the Metroplex Challenge, Arkansas won defeating no. 19 Arizona, no. 10 Oregon State, and Southeast Missouri State.
 Roberson placed second in the all-around, behind her U.S. teammate, Jade Carey.
 She continued her dominant performance placing second on beam and tied for second on floor.

 Despite not competing in the all-around against no.16 Alabama, Roberson dominated on both beam and floor winning both events with scores of 9.925+.
 Her 9.975 on floor helped Arkansas set a new high of 49.650.
 In an away meet at Kentucky, she scored an Arkansas rookie all-round high score of 39.525.
 In their final regular season meet against Missouri, Roberson repeated her high on all-around and took a share of the floor title with a 9.925.

+2025–2026 season

+Roberson announced on April 27, 2026 that she was entering the transfer portal.
+She took official visits at Florida, UCLA, and Georgia before ultimately deciding to transfer to the University of Georgia and reuniting with her former coaches from World Champions Centre, Cécile Canqueteau-Landi and Laurent Landi, who were now the head coach and associate head coach at Georgia.